 To drive hackney carriages (taxis) or private hire vehicles, you must hold a licence issued by us.

 To apply for a licence in Dacorum, you must:

-- have held a full car driving licence issued by an EEA member state for at least 36 months (applications from individuals with between 12 and 36 months will be refused unless exceptional circumstances can be demonstrated);
+- have held a full car driving licence issued by an EEA member state for at least 36 months.
+We will refuse applications with between 12 and 36 months, unless there are exceptional circumstances

 - satisfy us that you are a 'fit and proper person' to hold a driver's licence.

-The first step in obtaining a driver's licence is to pass our knowledge test.
-This ensures that prospective applicants have a good knowledge of the geography of Dacorum, and an awareness of the rules and regulations that apply to licensed drivers.
-We will also assess other skills you will need as a taxi driver, including driving ability, communication skills and numeracy.
+The first step in getting a driver's licence is to pass our knowledge test.
+This proves applicants have a good knowledge of the geography of Dacorum.
+It also shows they have an awareness of the rules and regulations that apply to licensed drivers.
+We also assess driving ability and English-language speaking and listening skills.